ThomasSugar/hmil/people.md

 <div class="row">
 <img src="{{ site.base_path }}/assets/images/tom_headshot.jpg" height="300px" align="left">

 Dr. Thomas Sugar works in the areas of wearable robotics for rehabilitation and gait assistance.
 In industry, he worked as a project engineer for W. L. Gore and Associates earning a Professional Engineering License.
 He has been a faculty member in the Department of Mechanical and Aerospace Engineering and The Polytechnic School at Arizona State University.
-He majored in business and mechanical engineering for his Bachelor’s degrees and mechanical engineering for his Doctoral degree all from the University of Pennsylvania.
+He majored in business and mechanical engineering for his Bachelor’s degrees and mechanical engineering for his Master and Doctoral degree all from the University of Pennsylvania.

 Dr. Sugar leads a research effort in wearable robotic systems.
 He is developing robotic orthoses and prostheses for rehabilitation and enhanced mobility.
 His current research projects include SPARKy, Spring Ankle with Regenerative Kinetics, a powered prosthetic ankle, PAFO, a powered ankle foot orthosis, and wearable exoskeletons for enhanced gait performance.